-This Oven-Baked Caramel Corn is my favorite caramel corn recipe.
-It’s so easy to make and has a perfect sweet/salty ratio.
-To be honest…it’s downright addicting!
+This Oven-Baked Caramel Pop Corn is my favorite caramel corn recipe.
+It’s so easy to make and has a perfect sweet and salty ratio.
+This stuff is downright addicting!

 It has been fairly routine for us to have a simple supper on Sunday evenings.
-After church we usually have a big midday meal (whether we dine out, or eat at home) followed by a light meal later that evening.
+After church, we usually have a big midday meal (whether we dine out, or eat at home) followed by a light meal later that evening.
 By light what I really mean is popcorn.
 Yep, popcorn with a little something extra on the side.
-Oftentimes, that little extra something is a hot – out of the oven – ham and cheese sandwich.
+Often, that little extra something is a hot – out of the oven – ham and cheese sandwich.
 Suffice it to say popcorn is the main course and anything more are the “sides”.
-Granted while our “main course” is usually just plain popped corn, this caramel corn is a good way to change it up some.
+Granted while our “main course” is usually just plain popped corn, this caramel corn is an excellent way to change it up some.

 This oven-baked caramel corn recipe is full of buttery, sweet and salty goodness with the just-right amount of crunch.

 I remember when I was a little girl how I sought after every peanut in the Cracker Jack box.
 I didn’t eat it for the sake of the caramel corn, or even the prize.
 For me, it was all about the peanuts.
 And there was never enough!
 Now I have my new Cracker Jack – the homemade kind – where I can have as many of those crunchy, caramel nuts as my heart desires.
 That’s a lotta nuts!

 I use my hot air-popper to make mine so that I can control the salt.
 But if you don’t have one, any popcorn popper will work.
 You can even use microwave popcorn if you want.
 Just make sure it’s plain and not buttered or flavored.